ephimoff/travel-checklist/README.md

     - travel locks
     - luggage tags
 - Additional small daypack for day-to-day activities
+- A set of plastic zip bags for all sorts of things

 ## Travel that includes camping

+In addition to everything above

 ### Campsite gear